 - Are there any shortcuts that can help my team find information/produce reports/generate insights etc. faster?

 - Can I share your email with my team so they can reach out to you with questions?

-Ask as many questions as you need to feel 100% confident using the tool.
+Ask as many questions as you need to feel 100 percent confident using the tool.

-If teaching your employees how to use new software is daunting, chances are you don’t have to do it yourself.
-Many Saas and other technology providers like Salesforce, Hubspot, Microsoft, etc. have free training programs that walk people through how to use every aspect of the software.
+If teaching your employees how to use new software is daunting, chances are you do not have to do it yourself.
+Many Saas and other technology providers like Salesforce, HubSpot, Microsoft, etc. have free training programs that walk people through how to use every aspect of the software.
 Identify which sections are most useful to each of your employee groups and have your employees complete them.

-Though the training materials are great at explaining how to use the system, their assessments, if any, often aren’t strong enough to prove employee understanding.
-To ensure your team is learning the necessary skills, sync with them mid training to check their progress.
+Though the training materials are great at explaining how to use the system, their assessments, if any, often are not strong enough to prove employee understanding.
+To ensure your team is learning the necessary skills, sync with them mid-training to check their progress.
 After they complete it, give them an assignment that tests their ability to use it.
 For example, you might ask them to input data and run a few reports, use the analytics to generate actionable insights, or create a workflow to automate a process.